ARMmbed/mbed-client/README.md

 The **Read** operation is used to access the value of a Resource, an array of Resource Instances, an Object Instance or all the Object Instances of an Object.

-The Client API enables you to set the value of resources that can be read by LWM2M server.
+The Client API enables you to set the value of resources that can be read by mbed Device server.

 There are two types of resources you can create: